toverbay/fargrid/README.md

   - [commit](https://github.com/toverbay/fargrid/commit/2687a80e7a9f88b53e277b91d13acef35cc04b5f)

 - I followed along with the [Renderer Flow and Submission](https://www.youtube.com/watch?v=akxevYYWd9g&list=PLlrATfBNZ98dC-V-N3m0Go4deliWHPFwT&index=33) video to implement the API-agnostic `RenderCommand` and `RendererAPI` classes (and the OpenGL implementation).
-Saw an interesting comment about using the `final` keyword on sub-classes as sort of a mini optimization.
-I tried it and... it works... not sure if it's any faster, but it didn't crash.
-Also, I really hate the function name `Submit`.
-Maybe `Commit` or `Deliver` or simply `Render`?
-I'll have to figure out a better name.
+Saw an interesting comment about using the `final` keyword on sub-classes as sort of a mini optimization<sup>7</sup>.
+Also, I really hate the function name `Submit`<sup>8</sup>.

   - [commit](https://github.com/toverbay/fargrid/commit/4b4d46b4c1d31f502f7edfc8b9fd2fd41f452689)

 - I followed along with the [Creating an Orthographic Camera](https://www.youtube.com/watch?v=NjKv-HWstxA&list=PLlrATfBNZ98dC-V-N3m0Go4deliWHPFwT&index=35) video to implement an orthographic camera.
 I had a moment of confusion when I tried to be clever and add `near` and `far` parameters with default values to the constructor.
 This is trivial to do in C#, but apparently in C/C++, the signature defined in the header cannot be the same as the signature in the definition.
 That took a few minutes of frustrated Googling to figure out.
 I also had a small moment of satisfaction when I immediately figured out why he was getting a blank screen after he commented out the code to set the camera position.
-I changed the names in a few places to make things more obvious, like `SetRotationZ` instead of just `SetRotation` and `m_RotationZDeg` instead of `m_Rotation`.
-Probably makes it less readable... might change it back...
+I changed the names in a few places to make things more obvious<sup>9</sup>.

   - [commit](https://github.com/toverbay/fargrid/commit/fcb7c05b0064df9cf3b73e190991bb72eabd49dd)